Hubert de Brienne

-Hubert de Brienne, Comte de Conflans (1690 - 27 January 1777) was a French Navy officer.
+Chef d'escadre Hubert de Brienne, Comte de Conflans (1690 – 27 January 1777) was a French Navy officer.

 Early life

 The son of Henri Jacob marquis de Conflans and Marie du Bouchet, at 15 he was made a knight of the Order of Saint Lazarus and the following year entered the Gardes de la Marine school at Brest.
 He then served in the War of the Spanish Succession under Duquesne-Guitton (from 1708 to 1709) and Duguay-Trouin (1710), in which he received his baptism of fire, taking part in the capture of two merchant ships.

 In 1712, he was made ensign and participated in several anti-pirate operations in the Caribbean and on the Moroccan coast.
 In 1721, he was sent on a mission to Constantinople, and then in 1723 cruised along the coast of Saint-Domingue and took part in the repression of the troubles there.